 [Skip to Content]

-I completed my undergraduate Bachelor of Philosophy Honours, with a double major in Physics and Mathematics at the University of Western Australia in Perth, with one full year spent studying abroad at the University of Canterbury in Christchurch, New Zealand.
+I am a second-year PhD student at ICRAR-UWA and I am interested in dark matter, its structure within ‘dark matter halos’, and most importantly, in understanding the relationship between the properties of these halos and astrophysical observables.
+I completed a Bachelor of Philosophy Honours, with a double major in Physics and Mathematics, at the University of Western Australia here in Perth, with one of those years spent studying abroad at the University of Canterbury in Christchurch, New Zealand.

 ICRAR Statement